 Are you looking to whip up some vegan food this holiday season?
-There’s no need to be intimidated if you’re a beginner vegan cook; there’s actually more in common between non-plant-based cooking and plant-based cooking than you might think!
-And there are an endless amount of recipes that won’t cause you stress in the kitchen because they use familiar ingredients and flavors or easy cooking methods.
+There’s no need to be intimidated if you’re a beginner vegan cook; there’s more in common between non-plant-based cooking and plant-based cooking than you might think!
+And there are an endless amount of recipes that won’t cause you to stress in the kitchen because they use familiar ingredients and flavors or easy cooking methods.
 We scoured the Food Monster App to find some beginner plant-based recipes you can cook for the holidays.

 For Sides and Appetizers